A. A. Gill: Personal life

 Gill had severe dyslexia and consequently dictated all of his writing.

 Gill was a recovering alcoholic who stopped drinking at the age of 30.
 On 1 April 1984, after consuming two bottles of vintage champagne with his father on the train to Wiltshire, he checked himself into the Clouds House addiction treatment centre in East Knoyle.
 He followed an Alcoholics Anonymous "12-step plan" to recovery and, in tribute to the organisation, began using the name "A. A." Gill professionally.
 In a 2014 article in The Times, Gill said that he had "continued to smoke about 60 a day" until the age of 48."

 From 1982 to 1983, Gill was married to the author Cressida Connolly.
 From 1990 to 1995, he was married to Amber Rudd, a financial journalist who later became Home Secretary and Secretary of State for Work and Pensions.
 The couple had two children.
 He then had a long-term relationship with Nicola Formby, editor-at-large of Tatler, for whom he left Rudd in 1995, and who appeared in his column as "The Blonde".
 They had twins born in 2007.

 Gill was close friends with television presenter Jeremy Clarkson for some 30 years, with Clarkson describing Gill as his "closest friend".
+Gill appeared as a guest on Clarkson's talk show in December 1998.